adam-drozdz-ie/ionic-native-firebase-dynamic-links/README.md

 Plugin Repo: [https://github.com/chemerisuk/cordova-plugin-firebase-dynamiclinks](https://github.com/chemerisuk/cordova-plugin-firebase-dynamiclinks)

-Cordova plugin for Firebase Invites and Firebase Dynamic Links
+Cordova plugin for Firebase Dynamic Links

 Variables APP_DOMAIN and APP_PATH specify web URL where your app will start an activity to handle the link.
 They also used to setup support for App Indexing.
 Go to firebase console and export google-services.json and GoogleService-Info.plist.
 Put those files into the root of your cordova app folder.

 Preferences: